mui/material-ui/docs/pages/blog/mui-x-end-v6-features.md

 ---
-title: MUI X v6.18.0 and the latest features before the next major.
+title: MUI X v6.18.0 and the latest features before the next major
 description: New components, polished features, better performance and more.
 date: 2023-11-13T00:00:00.000Z
 authors: ['josefreitas']